-Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
-(Any break of five days or more is not counted as part of the days in the term.)
+Percentage of payment period or term completed equals the number of scheduled hours (clock-hour programs) or days (credit-hour programs) completed up to the withdrawal date divided by the total number of hours (clock-hour programs) or days (credit-hour programs) in the payment period or term.
+For credit-hour programs, any scheduled break of five days or more is not counted as part of the days in the term.
 This percentage is also the percentage of earned aid.

-Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total dollar amount of aid that could have been disbursed during the payment period or term.
+Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned equals 100% of the aid that could be disbursed minus the percentage of earned aid, multiplied by the total dollar amount of aid that could have been disbursed during the payment period or term.

 - The school must return the Title IV funds for which it is responsible in the following order: - 1.
 Unsubsidized Direct Stafford loans (other than PLUS loans) - 2.
 Subsidized Direct Stafford loans - 3.
-Federal Perkins loans - 4.
-Direct PLUS loans - 5.
+Federal Perkins loans

+- 4. Direct PLUS loans - 5.
 Federal Pell Grants for which a return of funds is required - 6.
 Academic Competitiveness Grants for which a return of funds is required - 7.
 National Smart Grants for which a return of funds is required - 8.
 Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required

-If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he/she was scheduled to receive during the period and, thus, has no unearned funds; however, the school must still perform a
+If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he/she was scheduled to receive during the period and, thus, has no unearned funds; however, the school must still perform a Return calculation.

-Return calculation.
 If the student earned more aid than was disbursed to him/her, the institution would owe the student a post-withdrawal disbursement which must be paid within 180 days of the DOD.